California Cannabis Corporate Law Attorney

 Distressed Deals, Receiverships, and Alternatives to Bankruptcy for Cannabis and Hemp Businesses

 One of the sharpest corporate‑law distinctions between cannabis and industrial hemp is what happens when a business becomes distressed.
-In the vast majority of cases, cannabis businesses cannot access federal bankruptcy protection because cannabis remains a Schedule I controlled substance, and federal courts have overwhelmingly dismissed Chapter 11 filings by cannabis operators on the ground that the bankruptcy system cannot be used to administer assets tied to ongoing federal crimes.
+In the vast majority of cases, adult-use cannabis businesses cannot access federal bankruptcy protection because adult-use cannabis remains a Schedule I controlled substance, and federal courts have overwhelmingly dismissed Chapter 11 filings by cannabis operators on the ground that the bankruptcy system cannot be used to administer assets tied to ongoing federal crimes.
+State-licensed medical cannabis businesses, now rescheduled to Schedule III as of April 22, 2026, may present a different analysis — though no court has yet ruled on Chapter 11 eligibility for Schedule III cannabis operators, and caution is warranted.
 That bar extends beyond plant‑touching companies — courts have also dismissed cases involving cannabis landlords and ancillary service providers.
 Industrial hemp businesses, by contrast, were removed from the Controlled Substances Act by the 2018 Farm Bill, and federal bankruptcy courts have accepted hemp‑company filings, most notably the GenCanna Global Chapter 11 liquidation in the Eastern District of Kentucky, which confirmed that compliant hemp and CBD companies can reorganize or liquidate under federal bankruptcy law.
 However, hemp companies whose products raise questions under the Federal Food, Drug, and Cosmetic Act or whose operations straddle the cannabis–hemp line may still face challenges at the courthouse door.

 For California cannabis operators locked out of bankruptcy, the primary restructuring tools are state court receiverships, assignments for the benefit of creditors, and negotiated out‑of‑court workouts.
 Under California Code of Regulations, title 4, section 15024, a court‑appointed receiver can, with timely DCC notification, step into the shoes of a failing cannabis licensee and continue operating the business while a buyer applies for new state licenses at the same location — a critical bridge that keeps the site, the workforce, and the license pipeline alive during a transition.
 Assignments for the benefit of creditors offer a more private, contractual alternative, allowing a distressed company to transfer assets to an assignee who liquidates them and distributes proceeds without ongoing court supervision.
 Because hemp businesses have federal bankruptcy available as an option, the receivership and ABC tools are less commonly needed on the hemp side — but they can still be relevant where a hemp operator also holds cannabis licenses or where speed and confidentiality outweigh the advantages of a federal proceeding.
 The firm advises buyers, sellers, lenders, and receivers across both cannabis and hemp transactions, structuring distressed deals so that regulatory approvals, license continuity, and creditor recoveries are all addressed before a transaction closes.